johnstevenson/wprs-api/docs/00-intro.md

 ## Overview

-This library is based around the concept of endpoints.
-An endpoint is one of the various WPRS rankings (ladders) and the following chapters show usage information and examples for each type.
+This library is based around endpoints, which mainly represent the various WPRS rankings (ladders).
+The following chapters give usage information and examples for each type.

 * [Pilots endpoint](pilots.md)
 * [Nations endpoint](nations.md)
 * [Competitions endpoint](competitions.md)
 * [Competition endpoint](competition.md)

-This section shows how to get ranking data, in two simple steps.
+Meanwhile, this section outlines the general process of getting ranking data, in two simple steps.

 **1.** Create an endpoint instance based on the type of data you want and the WPRS discipline: